tomhrtly/flexCarousel.js/docs/docs/1.0.0/options.md

 Default: `this.selector`

-The selector which the arrows will be appended to if you want to have more flexibility to how your carousel looks.
+The HTML element which the arrows will be appended to if you want to have more flexibility to how your carousel looks.

 ### `arrows`